 students and others.
-INAPPROPRIATE OR DISRUPTIVE BEHAVIOR LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 MAY REFER TO LAW ENFORCEMENT FOR ADVICE, DIVERSION OR FURTHER ACTION Theft Taking of property that does not belong to that person. • • • • • Trespassing Being on school property without permission. • • Being on school property while suspended or expelled. • • • • Breaking and entering. • • • • Weapons, Firearms and Explosives (at school, school-sponsored activities or when involved in incidents affecting the safety or welfare of the school community) • Firearms (possession of a firearm as defined in 18 USC 921 of the federal code - i.e., handguns, rifles, shotguns and bombs) Expulsion for no less than one calendar year is mandated by state law for firearms violation, but can be modified on a case-by-case basis by Rochester City School District Superintendent.
-Education Law §3214(3)(d) • MUST BE REPORTED TO POLICE Education Law §3214(3)(d) Other guns (possession of any gun, of any kind, loaded or unloaded, operable or inoperable, including any object that looks like a gun - i.e., BB guns, pellet guns, water guns, etc.). • • • MUST BE REPORTED TO POLICE • Other weapons (possession of any implement which could cause bodily harm, for example, a knife with a blade longer than 21⁄2,). • • MAY BE REPORTED TO POLICE
+INAPPROPRIATE OR DISRUPTIVE BEHAVIOR LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 MAY REFER TO LAW ENFORCEMENT Theft Taking of property that does not belong to that person • • • • • Trespassing Being on school property without permission • Being on school property while suspended or expelled • • • • Breaking and entering • • • • Weapons, Firearms and Explosives (at school, school-sponsored activities or when involved in incidents affecting the safety or welfare of the school community) • Firearms (possession of a firearm as defined in 18 USC 921 of the federal code - i.e., handguns, rifles, shotguns and bombs) Expulsion for no less than one calendar year is mandated by state law for firearms violation, but can be modified on a case-by-case basis by Rochester City School District Superintendent. • MUST BE REPORTED TO POLICE Other weapons (possession of any implement which could cause bodily harm, for example, a knife, other firearm, or other gun) • • MUST BE REPORTED TO POLICE Other guns (possession of any gun, of any kind, loaded or unloaded, operable or inoperable, including any object that looks like a gun - i.e., BB guns, pellet guns, water guns, etc.) • • • MAY BE REPORTED TO POLICE